dharshan-kumar-ks/PGBuddy-FrontEnd/README.md

 Staying in a PG in a city like Bengaluru can be a real hassle—think about the delayed fixes, payment mix-ups, and zero communication.
 This web app is a try to sort all that out, making life in your PG way smoother!

+This repo contains the **frontend** code for PGBuddy, built with React.
+If you're interested in the backend, which is built with Spring Boot, you can find it here: 🔗 [PGBuddy Backend](https://github.com/dharshan-kumar-ks/PGBuddy)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3b66f610-b1bb-48f4-ac06-4fa73beeb29a" alt="Your Alt Text" width="300">
 </p>